kenmoini/kenmoini.com/site/content/en/post/2024/02/plex-n-pals.md

 2. Setup Deluge for integration, labels, and remote access
 3. Configure Jackett
 4. Configure Radarr, Sonarr, Bazarr with *sources*
-5. Connect Overseerr to Plex
+5. Connect Overseerr to Plex and Radarr/Sonarr
 6. Connect Tautulli to Plex
 7. ??????
 8. PROFIT!!!!1